-The fully-qualified path to a shared library containing wrappers for the execl(), execle(), execle(), execv(), execv(), execv(), execv(), execv(), execv(), fexecve(), popen(), posix_spawn(), posix_spawn(), system(), and wordexp() library functions that prevent the execution of further commands.
+The fully-qualified path to a shared library containing wrappers for the execl(), execle(), execlp(), exect(), execv(), execve(), execve(), execvP(), execvp(), execvpe(), fexecve(), popen(), posix_spawn(), posix_spawnp(), system(), and wordexp() library functions that prevent the execution of further commands.
 This is used to implement the noexec functionality on systems that support LD_PRELOAD or its equivalent.
 The default value is /usr/local/libexec/sudo/sudo_noexec.so.